jacksonwalters/color_number_keyboard/README.md

 log(n) = sum_i s_i*log(p_i)

 We have to choose whether large primes correspond to high or low frequency light/sound.
 It feels natural to say that large numbers should correspond to higher energies, and therefore higher frequencies.
-To make things visible, we set 2 to be red/bass, 2 <-> red <-> 400THz = f_0.
-We also need to choose a base for the logarithm.
+To make things visible, we set some initial prime b to be red/bass, b <-> red <-> 400THz = f_0.
+We include this as the base for the logarithm.
 This is akin to selecting a key, i.e. this tells you which prime is red.
 Thus, we set the frequency of a prime to be

-f(p,b) = f_0*log_b(p).
+f_b(p) = f_0*log_b(p).

 Define the spectrum to be

-spec(n) = sum_i s_i*\delta(f - f(p_i))
+spec(n) = sum_i s_i*\delta(f - f_b(p_i))

 where \delta is the Dirac delta function.